-But even this parable, tender and touching as it is, comes short of expressing the infinite compassion of the heavenly Father.
-The Lord declares by His prophet, "I have loved thee with an everlasting love: therefore with loving-kindness have I drawn thee."
-2 While the sinner is yet far from the Father's house, wasting his substance in a strange country, the Father's heart is yearning over him; and every longing awakened in the soul to return to God, is but the tender pleading of His Spirit, wooing, entreating, drawing the wanderer to his Father's heart of love.
+But even this parable, tender and touching as it is, comes short of expressing the infinite compassion of the Heavenly Father.
+The Lord declares by his prophet, "I have loved thee with an everlasting love; therefore with loving kindness have I drawn thee."
+While the sinner is yet far from the Father's house, wasting his substance in a strange country, the Father's heart is yearning over him; and every longing awakened in the soul to return to God, is but the tender pleading of his Spirit, wooing, entreating, drawing the wanderer to his Father's heart of love.

 With the rich promises of the Bible before you, can you give place to doubt?
-Can you believe that when the poor sinner longs to return, longs to forsake his sins, the Lord sternly withholds him from coming to His feet in repentance?
+Can you believe that when the poor sinner longs to return, longs to forsake his sins, the Lord sternly withholds him from coming to his feet in repentance?
 Away with such thoughts!

-Nothing can hurt your own soul more than to entertain such a conception of our heavenly Father.
-He hates sin, but He loves the sinner, and He gave Himself in the person of Christ, that all who would, might be saved, and have eternal blessedness in the kingdom of glory.
-What stronger or more tender language could have been employed than He has chosen in which to express His love toward us?
+Nothing can hurt your own soul more than to entertain such a conception of our Heavenly Father.
+He hates sin, but he loves the sinner, and he gave Himself, in the person of Christ, that all who would, might be saved, and have eternal blessedness in the kingdom of glory.
+What stronger or more tender language could have been employed than he has chosen in which to express his love toward us?
 He declares, "Can a woman forget her sucking child, that she should not have compassion on the son of her womb?
-Yea, they may forget, yet will I not forget thee."
-1
+Yea, they may forget; yet will I not forget thee."1

-Luke 15: 18-20.
-Jer.
-31: 3.
+&lt;sup>1 Luke 15: 18-20.

+&lt;sup>2 Jer.
+31:3.